 Though hard anodized aluminium cookware is safe for an oven still they are not recommended for induction cooking.
 Stainless steel cookware is also safe for the oven as well as induction cooktops.

 Both of the cookware products are easy to clean.
 Almost all the stainless steel cookware is safe for dishwasher clean while most of the anodized cookware is not safe for dishwasher cleaning.
 When you clean your hard-anodized cookware, you should avoid harsh dishwasher and metal scrubber.
 Because metal scrubber or harsh dishwasher could damage or discolor its non-stick cooking surface.

 Stainless steel products are verities from inexpensive to expensive.
 Though stainless steel cookware is more affordable still high-quality stainless steel cookware will be expensive to buy.
 On the other hand, hard anodized aluminium cookware is moderately expensive but this cookware is also affordable.

-Nowadays, there are so many cookware with marble and ceramic coating are available in the market.
-The marble or ceramic layer are used to coat the surface to improve durability and avoid stickiness of the cookware.
+Nowadays, there is so many cookware with marble and ceramic coating are available in the market.
+The marble or ceramic layer is used to coat the surface to improve durability and avoid the stickiness of the cookware.
 The non-stick coatings of the ceramic cookware are typically made of from inorganic minerals, primarily silicon and oxygen.
 That’s mean this cookware not containing any carbon or harmful materials like PFOA or PTFE.
 Ceramic cookware reduces the risk of high cholesterol, it requires little cooking oil during the cook.
 It is more expensive than other usual non-stick cookware products.
 Ceramic cookware is suitable for low or middle temperature so that it is recommended to not use the cookware in the hot oven.